Learn my "mix and match method" for creating infinite vegan bento box lunch ideas that are budget-friendly, balanced, and perfect for school or work!

-I could make a wrap one day with the quinoa, rainbow slaw, and chickpeas.
+Day 1: Make a wrap one day with the quinoa, rainbow slaw, and chickpeas.

-I could make a buddha bowl the next day with the quinoa, chickpeas, and bbq sauce.
+Day 2: Make a buddha bowl the next day with the quinoa, chickpeas, and bbq sauce.

-The third day could be a loaded sandwich with the hummus, slaw, and tofu.
+Day 3: Make a loaded sandwich with the hummus, slaw, and tofu.

 If I'm really pressed for time, I could create a snack lunch with a bunch of different items such as crackers and vegan cheese, veggies and hummus, and then an energy bite for some something sweet.

 So don't think of these vegan recipes as individual recipes, but as components of a few meals during the week.